Running Rehabilitation & Gait Analysis

 Schedule An Appointment Today

-With convenient locations throughout the Baltimore area, including Fell’s Point, Timonium, Woodbine, Columbia and Glen Arm, True Sports Physical Therapy is the preferred choice of any athletes and weekend warriors ready to experience the highest level of therapeutic expertise and rehabilitative care.
+With convenient locations throughout the Baltimore area, including Fell’s Point, Timonium, Woodbine, Columbia and Abingdon, True Sports Physical Therapy is the preferred choice of any athletes and weekend warriors ready to experience the highest level of therapeutic expertise and rehabilitative care.
 Select your location and schedule an appointment online or call 1-410-946-1672.

 To save time when you arrive, complete our new patient form online or download our new patient packet and bring a completed copy with you to your first appointment.
 We work with most health insurance organizations.
 Please call our office at 1-410-946-1672 and our team will verify your insurance plan or we can discuss Self Pay rates.